 Internet Sex Crimes by Age

 On Sex and Pornography

-According to Cal Masterson, the author of writings on spiritual sex, pornography is harmful, despite the fact that research may not support this view.
+According to Cal Masterson, the author of writings on spiritual sex, despite the fact that research may not support this view, pornography is harmful.

 According to Masterson, pornography and cybersex need not be considered Judeo-Christian religious issues, which, historically, have ranged at different times all the way from accepting prostitution to discouraging normal sex between a husband and wife.

-All moral issues aside, Masterson says pornography is harmful because the type of idealistic and unrealistic men and women shown can become the fantasized, cerebral norm, which then to varying degrees can replace reality.
+All moral issues aside, Masterson says pornography is harmful because the type of idealistic and unrealistic men and women that are shown in pornography become the fantasized, cerebral norm, which then to varying degrees can replace reality.

 Even for people in a normal relationship disillusionment with a partner can develop, especially if partners have trouble with open, honest, guilt-free, discussions about sex.

 Masterson also cites allogynia, where sexual arousal and orgasm become dependent on fantasizing about a sexual partner more desirable than one's own.

 At the same time, Masterson admits that sexual fantasies appear to be universal.